-Conceptual cost estimates were developed for the full implementation of the cross-sections shown in Figure 3 and Figure 4 along the length of North College Avenue.
-The total for all improvements is estimated to cost \$21.8 million in 2022 dollars.
+Conceptual cost estimates were developed for the full implementation of the cross-sections shown in Figure 13 and Figure 14 along the length of North College Avenue.
+The total for all improvements is estimated to cost \$21.8 million in 2022 dollars, excluding right-of-way costs and the future bus turnaround.
 Rebuilding the entire corridor at once would not only be a considerable financial investment but would also create additional construction impacts.
 For this reason, the phasing of elements is recommended and phasing options are described in more detail in Phasing & Funding Sources, later in this section.